What You Need to Know About Prenuptial Agreements in NJ

 - A standard of living far below what a party enjoyed before marriage or entering into a civil union.

 I advise clients to have the prenuptial agreement drafted, reviewed and signed far in advance of the wedding or entering into a civil union.
 This way one reduces the risk of a party claiming that he or she was under duress when signing the agreement.
 I also advise that both parties have their own independent counsel to help ensure enforceability.
 It is important that a prenuptial agreement is drafted well and the UPPA is followed.
-If you are thinking of entering into a prenuptial agreement in NJ, call Peter Van Aulen today for a free 30 minute in office consultation at (201) 845-7400.
+If you are thinking of entering into a prenuptial agreement in NJ, call Peter Van Aulen today for a free comprehensive in office consultation at (201) 845-7400.